Topology and Geometry Seminar

 Speaker: Manak Singh

-In January: Deformation quantization of Poisson manifolds
+January 17: Deformation quantization of Poisson manifolds

 Speaker: Matt Alexander